AntonisCSt/MLops_aws_Cat_dog/README.md

 I hope this repo is going to be guide for your ML applications.

 Current roadmap:
-0) Find project
-  0.1 Train initial model
+0) Find project (smoke data used from kaggle check rest of readme for data source link) 0.1 Train initial model (DONE) 9/6/2022 : Trained with Random forest and got very good score ~0.99 acc(especially after dropping features due to collinearity)

 1) Create application locally